Email, (503) 823-4375

 Email, (503) 823-3738

-Courtney Patterson designs trainings and simulates disasters that teach City employees how to manage an emergency.
-She also develops, tests, and improves post-emergency procedures.
+Courtney Patterson is responsible for the Portland Emergency Coordination Center, where City employees gather to manage disaster situations.
+She also supervises the ECC responder, NET and BEECN programs.
+Prior to becoming operations manager, she spent three years designing trainings, simulating disasters, and writing procedures for PBEM.
 Previously, she served as a United States Marine planning and conducting humanitarian assistance training in Okinawa, Japan; Pohang, South Korea; and Manila, the Philippines.
 She evacuated American citizens from Japan following the 2011 Tohoku earthquake and tsunami.
 She deployed to Helmand Province, Afghanistan as a battalion Logistics Officer.
 Her unit built roads and bridges and provided bulk fuel and water.
 She received her bachelor’s degree in political science from Tulane University in New Orleans, LA.

 Email, (503) 823-7269